 Consultant shall submit a Request for Payment form (Attachment B) for all Services performed.
-Mail Payment requests to RCAC, Attn: GCA, 3120 Freeboard Drive, Suite 201, West Sacramento, CA 95691.
+Email Payment requests to RCAC, Cyndi Spencer at cspencer@rcac.org.

 In the event that RCAC disputes any payment request item, RCAC will notify Consultant within five working days of receipt of the payment request.
-RCAC will approve payment of non-disputed items.
+RCAC will approve payment of nondisputed items.
 RCAC and Consultant will proceed to negotiate and then arbitrate the disputed items as specified elsewhere in this Agreement.